APPLICATION OF GAME-BASED LEARNING

 What is game-based learning?

-According to Wikipedia, game-based learning is a game specifically designed to teach people certain materials, explain concepts, reinforce development, understand a historical or cultural event, or provide assistance to these people skill as they play.
-Whereas in the web game base learning game-based learning is defined as learning that uses competitive training, both matching students with each other to make them challenge themselves to motivate them to learn better.
+According to Wikipedia, game-based learning is a game specifically designed to teach people certain materials, explain concepts, reinforce development, understand a historical or cultural event, or provide assistance to these people’s skills as they play.
+Whereas in web game base learning game-based learning is defined as learning that uses competitive training, both matching students with each other to make them challenge themselves to motivate them to learn better.
 Based on The two meanings above, then game-based learning is a game designed to teach students certain materials or skills by comparing students with each other or challenging themselves with the aim of being more motivated in learning.

 Benefits of game-based learning